dankelley/nota/README-developer.rst

 Setup
 -----

-Of course, you need python to be installed.
+Of course, you need python3 to be installed.

 Then, make sure that ``pip`` is installed; if not, do